Whitefriars, Bristol: Post-dissolution

 Some monastic cells, thought to belong to the friary, survive under the Red Lodge, which had its origins as a prospect house for the prior of Whitefriars.
 This building became the lodge house of an Elizabethan mansion, the Great House, built in the late 16th century by John Young, who had bought the friary from Bristol Corporation after the Dissolution of the Monasteries.
 The Great House was where Elizabeth I stayed, as a guest of John Young, in 1574.
 In the 18th century, the house was acquired by Edward Colston, who established the original Colston's School there.
 After the school moved to Stapleton in 1857, the Colston Hall Society purchased the premises, and demolished the house to build the Colston Hall, which now occupies the site.
 Excavations during the building of the adjacent Colston House in the early 20th century found medieval walls, burials and floor tiles.
+The renaming of the Hall to "Bristol Beacon" (following protests over Colston's links with slavery) was announced on 23 September 2020; Louise Mitchell, chief executive of the Bristol Music Trust, said that the renaming would be "a symbol of hope and community".

 As part of the post-war redevelopment of Bristol city centre, the name Whitefriars was given to a large multi-storey office development located in Lewin's Mead, a few hundred yards from the site of the original Whitefriars and adjoining the site of the Greyfriars office complex.
 The building has thirteen floors and stands 49 m high.
 It was completed in 1976.